Fudmottin/chatgpt_cli/README.md

 Please note that this software is provided on an "as is" basis without any warranties or representations of any kind, express or implied.

+## Building

+mkdir build && cd build
+cmake ..
+make

+Hopefully that will work.
+I've been using macOS for development.
+There are a couple brew packages you need.
+One is cpr.
+This does the HTTPS request handling.
+The other is nlohmann-json.
+You'll never guess what it's used for.

+It is possible that you may have to modify the CMakeLists.txt file.
+Brew often uses /opt/homebrew blah blah blah.
+If you're on Linux apt-get is your friend.
+RPM distros should work also.
+I haven't tested on Linux yet.
+All I have is an unplugged Raspbery Pi somewhere.

+As this is experimental, there will be changes (unless I lose interest).
+Better command processing is desired.
+You type quit to quit.
+Or you can do CTRL-C. Integrating other models is also on the TODO list.